caguthrie/caguthrie.github.io/source/_posts/2014-02-27-smooth-as-sinatra.markdown

 comments: true
 categories:
 ---
-<p><em>The best revenge is massive success.<br>-Frank Sinatra</em><br><br>Even in death, Sinatra is continuing to make people swoon.
-Sinatra is a web framework for Ruby applications and it makes creating and deploying web applocations super easy.
-As a Sinatra beginner, I have been looking into the documentation to find some neat tricks with this framework and I'd like to share them with you.</p><br><b><h3>Sinatra Splat</b></h3><br><p>Sintra is flexible in that there are many ways to implement wildcards in pathnames.
+<p><em>The best revenge is massive success.<br>-Frank Sinatra</><br><br>Even in death, Sinatra is continuing to make people swoon.
+Sinatra is a web framework for Ruby applications and it makes creating and deploying them super simple.
+As a Sinatra beginner, I have been looking into the documentation to find some neat tricks with this framework and I'd like to share them with you.
+So come fly with me, let's fly away ...</p><br><b><h3>Sinatra Splat</b></h3><br><p>Sintra is flexible in that there are many ways to implement wildcards in pathnames.
 For example:</p>
 ```ruby
 get '/favorite_singer/*/favorite_album/*' do
   # example: /favorite_band/frank_sinatra/favorite_album/come_fly_with_me
   params[:splat] # => ["frank_sinatra", "come_fly_with_me"]
 end
 ```
-<p>Here, you can let your user go to any sub-path where your wildcards are, and get those sub-path names back in a handy array using the :splat symbol key in the params hash.
+<p>Here, you can let your user go to any sub-path where your wildcards are and get those sub-path names back to you in a handy array using the :splat symbol key in the params hash.
 This could be useful in a product catalog, or in any case where there could be a large number of keys that could return data from a database.
 There are other useful ways to use splats in pathnames, like for downloads:</p>
 ```ruby
 get '/download/*.*' do
   # goes to /download/path/file.zip
   params[:splat] # => ["path/file", "zip"]
 end
 ```
-<p>If you wanted a custom page for your users to look at while they download a file, you could easily do something like that.
-Site's like cnet.com and download.com may use Sinatra as they similar downloader pages.</p><br><b><h3>Multiple gets for a sub-path</b></h3><br><p>Sometimes you want to have a specific sub-path case, with a catch-all, psuedo-else get method if a different sub-path is chosen.
-Looking back at the previous sentence, it may make zero sense to some people, so I have an easy example below:</p>
+<p>If you wanted a custom page for your users to look at while they download a file, you could easily do something similar to that.
+Sites like cnet.com and download.com may use Sinatra as they similar downloader pages.</p><br><b><h3>Multiple gets for a sub-path</b></h3><br><p>Sometimes you want to have a specific sub-path case, with a catch-all, psuedo-else get method if a different sub-path is chosen.
+Looking back at unnecessary complexity of the previous sentence, that may make zero sense to some people.
+So, I have an easy example below:</p>
 ```ruby
 get '/the_capital_of/california/:cap' do
   pass if params[:cap].downcase != "sacramento"